zyko/.dotfiles/readme.md

 In short:
 1. create new `~/.dotfiles/a/b/some_config.conf` that mirrors **the same file structure as in home directory**
 2. `cd ~/.dotfiles/` & `stow . `
-automatically links files into home directory
+automatically links files into home directory.

-# Configs
+# Mac Software

 ## [rectangle](https://rectangleapp.com)
 Move and resize windows in macOS using keyboard shortcuts or snap areas.